fpcorso/data-blog/content/2023-10-30-machine-learning-metrics.md

 $$Recall = \frac{True Positives}{True Positives + False Negatives}$$

-Recall is the number of true positives divided by the number of true positives plus the number of false negatives.
+Recall — in medical models, this is often labeled as Sensitivity — is the number of true positives divided by the number of true positives plus the number of false negatives.
 It is a measure of how many of the actual positive cases were correctly predicted.

 A good way to remember recall is that it answers the question, "Out of all items that are actually positive, how many were correctly predicted to be positive?".